Question Forms

 • Affirmative: Ms. Kasim teaches us history.

-• Question: Which teacher teaches you history
+• Question: Which teacher teaches you history?

 Notice the difference between subject and object questions.